born to love logo

 The Natural Child: Parenting from the Heart

-» Buy US | CA | UK
+Click for more info: US | CA | UK

 Psychiatric case histories clearly show a direct correlation between the amount of abuse suffered in childhood and a later degree of psychopathic behaviour; today's psychopathic adults were yesterday's abused children.
 We cannot take a time machine back to help yesterday's children, but we can help the children of today to become responsible adults of tomorrow, who will then treat their own children with dignity, love and compassion.
-We can "bear witness" in public to the children.
+We can bear witness in public to the children.
 We can let them know we see them as valuable and that we do not believe they should be mistreated.
 If we as a society do not make it clear that we believe abuse is wrong, it will continue to happen.

 The little girl's fingers were not touched.
 But her vision of the world she lives in will never be the same.